jalil49/Maker_Tools/README.md

 # Maker_Tools
-A series of mods made to help creators of Koikatsu Cards manage more complex designs and add more indentifying information to coordinate cards.
+A series of mods made to help creators of Koikatsu Cards manage more complex designs and add more identifying information to coordinate cards.
 Adding more information to coordinate cards with Additional Card Info.

 ## Additional Card Info